Fourier interpolation with zeros of zeta and $L$-functions: Generalities on Fourier interpolation

 \section{Generalities on Fourier interpolation}

-The main purpose of this section is to show that Fourier interpolation bases generically arise from certain kernels that we for suggestive reasons will refer to as Dirichlet series kernels.
+The main purpose of this section is to show that Fourier interpolation bases generically arise from certain kernels that we will refer to as Dirichlet series kernels for suggestive reasons.
 We do not explicitly use the results of this section anywhere else in the paper, but it does provide motivation for some of our constructions.

 We start from the assumption that any ``reasonable'' function $f$ can be represented as